 \subsection{Superconducting wire}

-For one dimensional system we have no contribution associated with $(c)$ configuration, see \figref{fig_fermi_sphere}, in energy \eqref{F21_q} and hence there should be no $f_1(0, 0)$ term in expression for boundary term \eqref{gamma_res}.
+For one-dimensional systems, we have no contribution associated with configuration $(c)$, see \figref{fig_fermi_sphere}, in energy \eqref{F21_q} and hence there should be no $f_1(0, 0)$ term in the expression for the boundary term \eqref{gamma_res}.
 However we can use the same formula \eqref{gamma_res} since for $d = 1$ we have $f_1(p, q) = f(p, q)$ and hence $f_1(0, 0) = 0$.
 We simplify \eqref{gamma_res} as: